Frédéric Flamand: Biography

 Flamand founded the Plan K contemporary dance company in 1973.
 From 1979, it occupied a former sugar refinery in Molenbeek.
 He was interested in interdisciplinary work and hosted artists such as Bob Wilson, William S. Burroughs, Steve Lacy, Decouflé, Marie Chouinard, Joy Division, and the Eurythmics.

 As director and choreographer, Flamand worked with many architects, including Fabrizio Plessi, Elizabeth Diller, Ricardo Scofidio, Zaha Hadid, Jean Nouvel, Thom Mayne, and more recently, Dominique Perrault and the Campana brothers, working to connect the dancer's body to the surrounding architecture.

 Flamand was appointed head of the former Royal Ballet of Wallonia in 1991 and renamed the company Charleroi / Danses.
 It became the first contemporary dance company in Belgium, and Flamand made the company well-known in Belgium and internationally.
 On February 28, 1998, Maurice Bejart was condemned by the Belgian courts for his choreography of Presbytery, which plagiarized an extract from Flamand's 1989 "The Fall of Icarus".
 The work has a winged dancer crossing the stage wearing video monitors as shoes.

 In September 2004, Flamand was appointed manager of the Ballet National de Marseille and the Marseille National School of Dance.
 Eric Vu-An has been his assistant since 2005.
-He was appointed the artistic director of the International Dance Festival of Cannes for the years 2011-2013.
+He was appointed the artistic director of the International Dance Festival of in Cannes for the years 2011-2013.